mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 If you are to work with Bulk Operations (ie: [BulkDelete](/operation/bulkdelete), [BulkInsert](/operation/bulkinsert), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)), then you must install the [RepoDb.SqlServer.BulkOperations](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) package.

-In your Package Manager Console, simply type the codes below.
+In your Package Manager Console, simply type the code snippets below.

 ```csharp
 > Install-Package RepoDb.SqlServer.BulkOperations